PhilipLGQ/CS433-Machine-Learning/projects/project1/README.md

 ## Implementation Details

 #### `'run.py'`
-Script that contains the best algorithm implemented, with the generation of corresponding prediction file under `./data/pred.csv`.
+Script that contains the best algorithm implemented, with the generation of corresponding prediction file under `./scripts/data/pred.csv`.
 It executes the following steps to get the test set prediction:

-* Load the training dataset into feature matrix(X), class labels(Y, -1 or 1), and event ids(ID for reordering prediction)
+* Load the training dataset into feature matrix(X), class labels(Y, -1 or 1), and event ids
 * Data preprocessing

         - Split the data into 3 sub-datasets based on 'PRI_jet_num' (0, 1, 2 & 3 for each sub-dataset)
         - impute the missing values with k-means clustering / linear regression / median / mean / '0'
         - Standardize and/or normalize the sub-datasets

+* Train a ridge regression model with 10-fold cross validation, with an automatic process of finding the best degree and lambda
+* Train a ridge regression model on the complete training set, using the best degreee and lambda
+* Load the test dasaset into feature matrix(X) and event ids(ID for reordering prediction)
+* Compute and generate a prediction csv file `./scripts/data/pred.csv`

 #### `'costs.py'`